 The CPU itself interacts with.
 In the diagram below, you will see that the main memory (Cache & RAM) are smaller in capacity, but physically closer to the CPU than the secondary storage.
 This is one aspect that makes them faster.

 The ALU is responsible for the procesing of arithmetic (maths) and logical comparrisons within the CPU.
-When an instruction requires a logic gate to be used, this is the component that will produce the outcome.
+When an instruction requires ato be used, this is the component that will produce the outcome.

 The control unit acts as the manager of the CPU.
 It sends signals to tell the other components how to respond to the instructions that are recieved.
-The control unit is able to do this as it has it’s own bus for the signals called the Control Bus.
+The control unit is able to do this as it has it’s own bus for the signals called the.

 Registers are small pieces of memory inside the CPU that hold specific data.
-There are five main registers that allow the Fetch Decode Execute cycle to run alongside a number of general purpose registers.
+There are five main registers that allow the Fetch Decode Execute cycle to run alongside a number of general purpose.

-The IAS is another name for Main Memory, or the umbrella term for the Cache & RAM together.
+The IAS is another name for, or the umbrella term for the Cache & RAM together.
 This is where the instructions and currently running program and data are stored in order to run the computer system.
 The IAS is much faster than secondary storage allowing the CPU to keep up with the demands of the programs.

 The Common CPU Components Scribbl.it Notes provide a structured way for students to revise the areas covered in class in a visual way.
 Students should be encouraged to colour and add to the notes page being as creative as possible.